mossnicholas/scATAC/README.md

 ## Single-cell nucleosomes around TFBS

-Below is an example clustering approach of nucleosome profiles of PBMCs around the SMC3 TF motif.
-Here, it was found that six distinct clusters appropriately characterize nucleosomal states around the SMC3.
-Different clusters exhibit varying degrees of bimodal around the binding sites, representing cells in different regulatory transition phases.
+Below is an example K-means clustering approach of nucleosome profiles of PBMCs around the SMC3 TF motif, using scATAC readouts.
+Per motif and tissue type, it is necessary to experiment with different numbers of clusters, due to diverse cellular differentiation states and activation mechanisms at TF-binding sites.

+At the SMC3 motif, cells exhibit varying degrees of bimodality around the motif center, often correlating with downstream expression of that TFs’ target genes.

 ``` r
 library(data.table)